yegenek/Ankara/Files/day1.md

 The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 For most applications and data, GATK and SAMtools models should give similar results.

-Therefore a possible command line to estimate allele frequencies might be (this may take 1 min to run):
+Therefore a possible command line to estimate allele frequencies might be (remember to copy-and-paste this command into a bash file!):
 ```
+POP=TSI
-$ANGSD/angsd -b $DATA/TSI.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -b $DATA/$POP.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
         -minMapQ 20 -minQ 20 -minInd 10 -setMinDepth 10 -setMaxDepth 100 -doCounts 1 \
         -GL 1 -doMajorMinor 4 -doMaf 1 -skipTriallelic 1 &> /dev/null